realnimish/avalanche-amm/README.md

     shares[msg.sender] += share;
 }
 ```

 {% hint style="danger" %}
 Carefully notice the order of balance update we are performing in the above function.
 We are first deducting the tokens from the users' account and in the very last step, we are updating her share balance.
-This is done to prevent reentrancy attack.
+This is done to prevent a reentrancy attack.
 {% endhint %}

-The given functions help the user get an estimate of the amount of other token that they need to lock with respect to the given token amount.
-Here again we use the proportion `_amountToken1 : totalToken1 :: _amountToken2 : totalToken2` to determine the amount of token1 required if we wish to lock given amount of token2 and vice-versa.
+The given functions help the user get an estimate of the amount of other token that they need to lock for the given token amount.
+Here again, we use the proportion `_amountToken1 : totalToken1 :: _amountToken2 : totalToken2` to determine the amount of token1 required if we wish to lock given amount of token2 and vice-versa.

 ```solidity
 // Returns amount of Token1 required when providing liquidity with _amountToken2 quantity of Token2